-The question about the impact of digital on industries no longer needs debate.
-Digital is without doubt one of the few truly top-line growth tools that executives have left in their arsenal.
-The exponential rise of the likes of Airbnb, Spotify, Netflix, Uber and Alibaba among others demonstrates how, when executed correctly, digital redefines business models and entire industries.
-When digital bites, it bites fast.
+The question about digital’s impact on industries no longer needs to be debated.
+Without doubt, digital is one of the few top-line growth tools executives still have in their arsenals.
+The exponential rise of companies such as Airbnb, Spotify, Netflix, Uber, and Alibaba demonstrates how, when done right, digital redefines business models and entire industries.
+When digital hits, it hits fast.

-This is true also for retail banking which has seen unprecedented developments.
-The rise of the Fintech, driven by changing consumer demand, has totally reshaped a centuries old product-led industry in less than five years.
-The opportunities that 4500+ FinTech companies present today is reinforced by the total venture capital investment in Financial Services that has driven their growth, rising from USD 4.1Bn in 2012 to an unprecedented ~27 billion by 2016.
-New technologies combined with greater adoption of smartphones, growth of banking by the millennials and the loss of trust in big banks post the global financial crisis have all contributed to increased demand for alternative solutions and alternative ways to bank.
-Consumers have become less loyal and the market’s gone more competitive!
+This is also true for retail banking, which has seen unprecedented developments in recent years.
+The rise of fintech, ever-changing consumer demands, and tougher regulatory requirements have all contributed to reshaping a centuries-old product-led industry in fewer than five years.
+The opportunities from more than 4,500 fintech companies are reinforced by venture capital investments in financial services that have driven their growth—rising from $4.1 billion in 2012 to an unprecedented $27 billion by 2016.
+New technologies combined with greater adoption of smartphones, growth of banking by Millennials, and lost trust in big banks in the wake of the global financial crisis have all boosted the demand for new solutions and alternative ways of banking.
+In addition, consumers have become less loyal, and the market has become more competitive.

 For retail banks, the days of contemplation are over.
 All banks are driving digital; however, not all digital efforts are creating sustainable value.
 We believe banks that can embed digital into the core of their corporate strategies while keeping customers as the focal point for the whole bank could achieve a double-digit revenue uplift, 20-30 percent cost reduction, and a double-digit return on equity (ROE) in mature markets.